7800 S. Archer Road Justice, IL. 60458

 The Justice Police Department’s Mission is to prevent crime, enforce the law, and help people.

-Red Light Camera Installed on 79th Street and 88th Avenue - Click Here for More Information
+- Red Light Camera- Intersection of 79th Street & 88th Avenue Red Light Notice, Click Here for More Information

-The Justice Police Department values statement expresses what we value as important to professional policing and articulates the kind of police department we are.
+The Justice Police Department Value Statement expresses what we value as important to professional policing and articulates the kind of police department we are.
 It is the core of our beliefs and actions as individuals and as a department.
 These values establish the foundation for everything that we do and are confirmed by the actions of every employee of the Justice Police Department.